Hive-Systems/pyfair/README.rst

     pip install pyfair

-pyfair's dev branch is also availble as a Docker-based Jupyter notebook on `Docker Hub <https://hub.docker.com/r/theonaunheim/pyfair-notebook>`_.
+pyfair's dev branch is also available as a Docker-based Jupyter notebook on `Docker Hub <https://hub.docker.com/r/theonaunheim/pyfair-notebook>`_.
 To use pyfair as a docker image, you can run the following commands.